Dido

-In most accounts, she was the queen of the Phoenician city-state of Tyre (today in Lebanon) who fled tyranny to found her own city in northwest Africa.

-Known only through ancient Greek and Roman sources, all of which were written well after Carthage's founding, her historicity remains uncertain.
-The oldest references to Dido are attributed to Timaeus, who was active around 300 BC, or about five centuries after the date given for the foundation of Carthage.
+In most accounts, she was originally the joint ruler of Tyre who fled tyranny to found her own city in northwest Africa, now modern-day Tunisia.
+As she is only known from ancient Greek and Roman sources, all of which were written well after Carthage's founding, her historicity remains uncertain.

-Details about Dido's character, life, and role in the founding of Carthage are best known from the account given in Virgil's epic poem, the Aeneid, written around 20 BC, which tells the legendary story of the Trojan hero Aeneas.
-Dido is described as a clever and enterprising woman who flees her ruthless and autocratic brother, Pygmalion, after discovering that he was responsible for her husband's death.
-Through her wisdom and leadership, the city of Carthage is founded and made prosperous.
+Details about Dido's character, life, and role in the founding of Carthage are best known from Virgil's epic poem, the Aeneid, published around 19 BC.
+The poem tells the legendary story of the Trojan hero Aeneas.
+In the poem, Dido is described as a clever and enterprising woman who founded Carthage after fleeing her tyrannical brother.
+The city prospers under her leadership until Aeneas arrives and the pair fall in love through Juno and Venus' divine intervention.
+When Aeneas eventually has to leave Carthage, the love-sick Dido commits suicide upon a pyre.

-Dido remains an enduring figure in Western culture and arts since the early Renaissance and into the 21st century.
+Dido has been an enduring figure in Western culture, literature, and art from the early Renaissance into the 21st century.

-In the early 20th century, she was also chosen as a national symbol in Tunisian nationalism and so Tunisian women can be poetically referred to "Daughters of Dido".

-Dido (Elissa) has also been represented on Tunisian currency in 2006.